jeffpar/pcjs.v1/blog/2015/03/26/README.md

 	+i;

+The same problem arises with objects using numeric properties.
+And watch out for JavaScript's automatic base conversion of numeric properties.
+For example, when you enumerate the properties of object "o":

+	var o = {
+		0x20: ' ',
+		0x41: 'A'
+	};

+you will get the strings "32" and "65", not "0x20" and "0x41".
+You must quote your property names to prevent any conversion; eg:

+	var o = {
+		"0x20": ' ',
+		"0x41": 'A'
+	};

+Numeric properties can safely be converted from strings to numbers using the unary "+" operator, regardless whether they were quoted or not.

+The unary "+" is a great alternative to parseInt(), but be mindful of their differences.
+One important difference is that parseInt() will stop when it encounters an invalid digit, returning whatever value was parsed up to that point, whereas unary "+" conversion will return *NaN* if there are any invalid digits in the string.

 ### Shift Counts For Bitwise Shifts

 It turns out that shifting an integer value by more than 31 bits in either direction may not shift as many bits as